PriNova/codypy/README.md

 ## Roadmap

-- [ x ] Improve the parsing and handling of JSON-RPC responses in `receive_jsonrpc_messages()` function.
+- [x] Improve the parsing and handling of JSON-RPC responses in `receive_jsonrpc_messages()` function.
-- [ x ] Enhance the initialization message in `initializing_message()` function to include additional client information.
+- [x] Enhance the initialization message in `initializing_message()` function to include additional client information.
-- [ x ] Implement reliable logging functionality to track client-server communication.
+- [x] Implement reliable logging functionality to track client-server communication.
 - [ ] Add configuration options for server address, port, and other settings.
 - [ ] Develop unit tests for key functions in `CodyAgentPy.py`.
-- [ x ] Create documentation and examples for using the `CodyAgentPy` client library.
+- [x] Create documentation and examples for using the `CodyAgentPy` client library.
 - [ ] Implement support for including additional context about files and folders.